-Cornwall’s rocky shores are like nature’s treasure chests.
+Cornwall’s rocky shores are like Nature’s treasure chests.
 When the tide slips away, it leaves behind hundreds of tiny, temporary aquariums — rockpools — each one packed with life tough enough to survive waves, sun, rain, and curious humans.

 If you know where (and how) to look, a single pool can reveal an entire miniature world.

-Here’s what you might discover when rockpooling along the Cornish coast;
+Here’s what you might discover when rockpooling along the Cornish coast:

 A Living Jigsaw of Colour and Texture

-At first glance, a rockpool may look still — just seawater trapped in stone.
-Look closer and everything changes.
 Seaweeds sway like underwater forests, shadows dart between rocks, and the pool itself feels alive.

 Cornwall’s Atlantic-facing coastline creates especially rich rockpools thanks to clean water, strong tides, and a mix of exposed and sheltered shores.